wachin/xsct_gui/README.md

 ---

-## 🧰 What you need to have installed
+## 💻 The Operating System you need

 You’ll need a Linux system using the **X11 Window Manager** (not Wayland).
 As of 2025, these desktop environments still support X11 sessions: